networknt/light-doc/content/en/concern/decryptor.md

 So the API deployment process can be implemented as following steps:

 - User the encryption key to encrypt the password(s)
-- Create a kubernetes  secret for the encryption key
+- Create a Kubernetes  secret for the encryption key
-- From the kubernetes deploynment (or deploymentConfig) yaml, set the environment variable and point value to the secret created above
+- From the Kubernetes deployment (or deployment config) YAML, set the environment variable and point value to the secret created above

   for example: